Taking advantage of noise in quantum reservoir computing: Results

 When $a_i=0$ but $a_k \neq 0$, the coefficient $b_i$ is different from 0, and thus the amplitude damping noise introduces an extra coefficient in the Pauli space.
 Therefore, we can conclude that the amplitude damping channel allows to introduce additional non-zero coefficients in the Pauli space, instead of only mitigating them.
 For this reason, for $p$ small enough, the amplitude channel can introduce new non-zero terms in the Pauli space without mitigating too much the rest of them.

 The previous theorem can be further illustrated with a two qubits toy model example.
 We design a QR with the three different quantum noise models and calculate the distribution of the Pauli coefficients at the end of the circuit.
 Figure~\ref{fig:2} shows the outcomes of the measurements for a random circuit with 10 gates and an error rate of $p=0.2$.
 We see that all noise models mitigate the non-zero coefficients.
 However, the shadowed area shows a region where the noiseless simulation (as well as the depolarizing and phase damping simulations) give zero expectation values.
 More importantly, the amplitude damping circuit has non-zero expectation values for the same operators, which means that this quantum channel has introduced non-zero terms in the Pauli distribution.
-For small error rates, the noisy quantum reservoirs provide better performance, since having amplitude damping noise produces a similar effect as having more quantum gates in the circuit.
+For small error rates, the noisy quantum reservoirs provide better performance, since having amplitude damping noise produces a similar effect in terms of performance of the QRs as having more quantum gates in the circuit, as can be seen in Fig. \ref{fig:1} and also in Fig. 3 from Ref. \cite{QRCNISQ}.
 To better visualize this effect, we design 4000 random circuits and see how the final state $\rho$ fills the Pauli space.
 Since the Pauli space in the 2-qubit system is a 16-dimensional space, we use a dimensionality reduction technique called UMAP \cite{UMAP2} to visualize the distribution in 2D.
 The results are shown in Fig.~\ref{fig:3}.
 We see that the amplitude damping channel fills the Pauli space faster than the other circuits, including the noiseless QR, thus confirming the hypothesis that the amplitude damping channel acts equivalently as having more quantum gates.